Ghataprabha: Demographics

 There is reservoir built near Ghataprabha, across the Ghataprabha River, to store water for irrigation.
-The first stage started in 1897 and comprised a 71 km-long left bank canal from the Dupdal weir, across the Ghataprabha River near Ghataprabha, into the Gokak Canal.
+The first stage of the reservoir construction project started in 1897 and comprised a 71 km-long left bank canal from the Dupdal weir, across the Ghataprabha River near Ghataprabha, into the Gokak Canal.
 It provided irrigation to an extent of 425,000 hectares.
 The second stage of the reservoir project comprised a left bank canal from Dupdal weir from 72 km to its full extent of 109 km across the Ghataprabha River near Hidkal, up to a height of 650.14 meters.